ananta/AIE7/ACTIVITIES.md

    - **Response**:

    ```
-    - The US stock market experienced significant volatility in 2023, with a tumble in March and April, followed by a recovery in May and June.
-    - The S&P 500 hit a record high in February but dropped due to President Trump's tariff policy announcements.
-    - The market saw a sharp rally in April after Trump reversed some tariffs, with the S&P 500 gaining 6.15% in May and 3% in June, recovering market value lost in April.
-    - Despite the fluctuations, the index is up more than 3.5% year-to-date.
+   The US stock market experienced volatility this year, with the S&P 500 hitting record highs in February before tumbling due to President Trump's tariff policy.
+The index recovered in May and June, posting gains of more than 3.5% year-to-date.
+Despite significant losses in April, the market rebounded after Trump's tariff adjustments, with the S&P 500 showing its best monthly gain since 2023 in May and recovering trillions of dollars in market value since April.
    ```

    - **Evaluation**: Natural, paragraph-style summary that improves readability